 We have deleted this introductory paragraph as suggested above.

 Why would spatial trends in size-at-age imply stock structure when (i) sablefish are highly mobile and (ii) there is already no genetic evidence of differentiation?

 Agreed – we have replaced the mention of stock structure with ‘spatial variation in stock straits’ on L60 – as it should be considered in operating model development, but as you correctly point out doesn’t mean that these are independent sup-populations.

 Methods Why is the IBM so complicated for such a simple problem?
 Interactions between individual growth and selectivity seem more important than having a stock recruit relationship for a fish that is in unfished equilibrium.

-The IBM was repurposed from more complex assessment studies by the first author for this work; the stock-recruit was simply an efficient way to generate new individuals in an accepted manner.
-We attempted to keep it simple by having the population remain unfished and without sampling bias.
+The IBM was repurposed from more complex assessment studies by the first author for this work; the stock-recruit relationship was simply an efficient way to generate new individuals in an accepted manner.
+We attempted to keep the IBM simple by having the population remain unfished and without sampling bias.
 Below we describe how we’ve modified the analysis to account for selectivity in BC data during growth estimation.

 L134.
 I would agree if I knew that that selectivity is a constant function of age across regions.
 So, what happens if selectivity is length-dependent (which it probably is) and there are spatial/regional differences in survey gear (which there are).

 We understand this issue.
 Currently, selectivity is an independent function of length for both Alaska and the West Coast, and the revised operating model for BC also does not account for size-selectivity in sampling the population (which was the source of our confusion).
-We agree that there may in fact be spatial differences in gear selectivities leading to different ages sampled in the dataset, and we attempted to address this using the sub-sampling regime (to ensure even sampling across regions and ages when fitting the GAM) and only fitting the GAM to a single age and sex.
+We agree that there may be spatial differences in gear selectivities leading to different ages sampled in the dataset, and we attempted to address this using the sub-sampling regime (to ensure even sampling across regions and ages when fitting the GAM) and only fitting the GAM to a single age and sex.
 However, to address the fact that the BC model is still in development, we have modified the length estimation procedure to represent the length-based selectivity inherent in BC sampling practices and updated the text accordingly, which included removing the now-irrelevant speculation on selectivity from the discussion.

 The methods section L279 describing this change now reads: